-This section of the report provides a summary of the inspection of the Entergy Independence Plant Class 3N Landfill facility that was conducted on November 21, 2017.
-The assessment included observation of the landfill operating company, Headwaters Resources Inc. (HRI) personnel, discussions with Entergy Services Inc. (Entergy) personnel, review of weekly inspections of the facility, review of documents pertaining to the operation and compliance of the landfill, and an onsite inspection of the landfill facility.
+This section of the report provides a summary of the inspection of the Entergy Independence Plant Class 3N Landfill facility that was conducted on December 12, 2018.
+The assessment included an interview with the landfill operating company Boral CM Services (Boral) personnel and Entergy personnel, review of weekly inspections of the facility, review of documents pertaining to the operation and compliance of the landfill, and an on-site inspection of the landfill facility.
 Photographs of the site inspection are included in APPENDIX B.